mhoangn/moving-balls-javascript/README.md

 ## Usage:
  All you need to do is download the files and draf the movingballs.html to the browser and watch how the balls move.
 ## Support:
-If you need help or have any question about the code, feel free to email me @
+If you need help or have any question about the code, feel free to reach me via my email or twitter.
 ## Roadmap:
 Planning to improvement and add more features to this project in the future.
 ## License information:
-This project is under MIT license from MIT xPro Web Development with JavaScript course
+This project is under ***MIT license from MIT xPro*** Web Development with JavaScript course